arkadiysudarikov/hopskipdrive/README.md

  * Address table holds addresses for drivers and rides
     * Address is a string that is valid for Google Directions API
-        * Location ID should be used in production to
+        * Location ID should be used in production to accurately query the same locations
           * Google Place ID is an example of an ID that can be used to identify addresses

    Similar addresses that share a location ID (potentially stored in a long-lived, distributed Solid Cache) can be used by both Driver and Ride and used in the API call to get commute and ride distance and duration.